DonalMcGahon/Universal-Windows-App/README.md

 ## Button Style

-For the button in my project I followed the following [tutorial]().
+For the buttons in my project I followed the following [tutorial]().
 The buttons in my app give the effect as if they are being pressed down.

 ## Azure